F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     - By default, the mempool, first asks for IOVA-contiguous memory using ``RTE_MEMZONE_IOVA_CONTIG``.
 This is slow in RTE_IOVA_PA mode and it may affect the application boot time.
-    - It is easy to enable large amount of IOVA-contiguous memory use-cases with IOVA in VA mode.
+    - It is easy to enable large amount of IOVA-contiguous memory use cases with IOVA in VA mode.

     It is expected that all PCI drivers work in both RTE_IOVA_PA and